gmcmillan100/docs/git.md

   IdentityFile %d/.ssh/%u_at_linkedin.com_ssh_key
 ```

 Solution.
-To create a personal ssh key for a personal GitHub repo that does not conflict with work's ssh key.
+To create a personal ssh key alias for a personal GitHub repo that does not conflict with work's ssh key.

 Article: [How do I configure git to use multiple SSH keys for different accounts](https://superuser.com/questions/1628183/how-do-i-configure-git-to-use-multiple-ssh-keys-for-different-accounts)